Terms and Conditions for Settle

 - You must have a mobile phone to which you can download and install the Application

-- If you are under the legal age to enroll for the Service and enter into an Agreement, you must obtain the consent of your parents or guardians and they must set up the Settle Account for you.
-You can only use Settle to transact with funds you have at your own disposal
+- If you are under the age of 16 and wish to enter into this Agreement, you must obtain the consent of your parents or guardians and they must set up the Settle Account for you.
+You can only use Settle to transact with funds you have at your own disposal; other special terms may apply;

 - You must provide us with consent to access funds that you wish to use for the execution of transactions.
-This includes funds in bank accounts you have at your disposal, payment cards issued in your name, prepaid account or another credit source (collectively called "Funding Source").
+This includes funds in bank accounts you have at your disposal, payment cards issued in your name, prepaid accounts or credit sources (collectively called “Funding Source“);

 - You must have familiarized yourself with and accepted this Agreement